tdavguidebook/tdavguidebook/roles/engineers/audio_engineer.md

 *What are Dynamics?* Dynamics refer to the variations in loudness and the overall range of audio signals.
 They are managed using various tools and settings to ensure audio levels are consistent and balanced.

 ### Compressor

-- **Control the Dynamic Range**: A compressor controls the dynamic range of audio signals to ensure consistent audio levels and avoid distortion or unwanted variations.
+A compressor controls the dynamic range of audio signals to ensure consistent audio levels and avoid distortion or unwanted variations.

-  - **Input Gain**: Adjust the input loudness to optimize the compressor’s effect.
+1. **Input Gain**: Adjust the input loudness to optimize the compressor’s effect.

-  - **Threshold**: Determine the level at which compression starts.
+2. **Threshold**: Determine the level at which compression starts.
 Signals above this level will be compressed.

-  - **Attack**: Adjust how quickly the compressor responds to incoming signals once they exceed the threshold.
+3. **Attack**: Adjust how quickly the compressor responds to incoming signals once they exceed the threshold.

-  - **Decay**: Set how quickly the compressor returns to normal after the signal drops below the threshold.
+4. **Decay**: Set how quickly the compressor returns to normal after the signal drops below the threshold.

-  - **Output Gain**: Adjust the final level after compression to ensure the output level matches the desired volume.
+5. **Output Gain**: Adjust the final level after compression to ensure the output level matches the desired volume.

 ### Sends

-#### Aux Sends
-- Adjust how much signal from this channel will be sent to the respective mix group or plugin, allowing for effects processing and routing.
+- **Aux Sends:** Adjust how much signal from this channel will be sent to the respective mix group or plugin, allowing for effects processing and routing.

-#### Panning
-- Position audio sources in the stereo field (Left vs Right) to create a sense of space and dimension in the mix.
+- **Pan:** Position audio sources in the stereo field (Left vs Right) to create a sense of space and dimension in the mix.

-#### Fader
-- Adjust the overall volume level of each channel to balance the mix and ensure all elements are appropriately heard.
+- **Fader:** Adjust the overall volume level of each channel to balance the mix and ensure all elements are appropriately heard.
 ---
 ## Suggestions for Advancement